-- (i) "lead" means lead or lead alloys of specific gravity not greater than pure lead (11.40). - (j) "measurement committee" means the measurement committee at a regatta in which the yacht is entered. - (k) "owner" means the owner, the owner's representative and, while racing, the skipper. - (I) "racing rules" means The Racing Rules of Sailing . - (m) "topsides" means the area of the hull above a line 180mm above the yacht's measurement waterline and below the sheerline as defined in rule 15. - 1.3 The word "shall" is mandatory; the word "may" is permissive. - 2 INTERPRETATION - 2.1 Interpretations of the class rule may be sought and shall be issued in a timely manner as follows: - (a) Questions of interpretation shall be submitted in writing to the ITMA Technical Director. - (b) The ITMA Technical Director shall consult with ITMA Technical Committee. - (c) As soon as possible, the ITMA Technical Director shall issue a public interpretation in writing to the individual seeking the interpretation, all ITMA members, and the Technical Department of ISAF. - (d) Each two years all interpretations shall be reviewed by the ITMA Technical Committee and the ITMA Secretariat.
-If the deemed appropriate the interpretation shall be submitted to ISAF to become amendments of the class rules accordance with class rule 3. - 2.2 If a measurer is in doubt as to the application or interpretation of the class rule, he shall seek an interpretation in accordance with class rule 2.1.
-The measurement shall be deemed incomplete until this has been done. - 3 AMENDMENTS
+- 2.1 Interpretations of the class rule may be sought and shall be issued in a timely manner as follows: - (a) Questions of interpretation shall be submitted in writing to the ITMA Technical Director. - (b) The ITMA Technical Director shall consult with ITMA Technical Committee. - (c) As soon as possible, the ITMA Technical Director shall issue a public interpretation in writing to the individual seeking the interpretation, all ITMA members, and the Technical Department of World Sailing. - (d) Each two years all interpretations shall be reviewed by the ITMA Technical Committee and the ITMA Secretariat.
+If the deemed appropriate the interpretation shall be submitted to World Sailing to become amendments of the class rules accordance with class rule 3. - 2.2 If a measurer is in doubt as to the application or interpretation of the class rule, he shall seek an interpretation in accordance with class rule 2.1.
+The measurement shall be deemed incomplete until this has been done.